Macau, China

 We got to check out the latest Cirque du Soleil show 'Zaia' while we were there which was ok but I have to say I'm getting a bit bored with the repetition in those shows (contortionist, clown, acrobat...zzzzZZZZZZ!)

-that is the end of the South East Asia trip so were back to reality in Hong Kong now.
+Well my friends, that is the end of the South East Asia trip so were back to reality in Hong Kong now.
 Hope you enjoyed traveling vicariously thru us and I'll try and post a highlights / recap just to bore you senseless shortly.

 Click map to enlarge